 I have a very holistic view around mompreneurhood.
 My business and family roles are intrinsically intertwined.
 Therefore, I am also aware that I set the tone for success in my business as well as my home.

-As a Parenting Coach, I have been teaching parents for years about the positive effects of what I call “The Four R’s” - Routine, Rhythm, Ritual and Reset.
+In my role as a Simplicity Parenting Coach, I have been teaching parents for years about the positive effects of what I call “The Four R’s” - Routine, Rhythm, Ritual and Reset.
 The Four R’s save young children from emotional anguish around transitions (translation, they help avoid meltdowns), they provide foundational support for older children when external factors make them feel unstable and they are what we feel nostalgic for as adults.

 One of the latest personal growth trends right now is HABITS and how we develop them, improve them, track them, succeed at them....
 I’m over here waving my arms saying, “I’ve got your answer!”

 Here’s how my Four R’s can create positive change, create more calm in your life and streamline your days.

 Routine, defined as a sequence of actions, regularly followed.
 The foundation of the Four R's is routine.

 At Home: The ubiquitous bedtime routine.
 In young children this can include changing into pj’s, brushing teeth, reading stories, singing special songs and snuggles.
 I coach parents to develop the “long, simple and portable bedtime routine” to achieve the most success with fewer nighttime meltdowns.
 Even as adults, we likely have some sort of routine for winding down from the day; something that triggers our brain that a transition is happening.